-G protein-coupled receptors (GPCRs) are regulated by complex molecular mechanisms, both in physiologic and pathologic conditions, and their signaling can be intricate.
-Many factors influence their signaling behavior, including the type of ligand that activates the GPCR, the presence of interacting partners, the kinetics involved, or their location.
-The two CXC-type chemokine receptors, CXC chemokine receptor 4 (CXCR4) and atypical chemokine receptor 3 (ACKR3), both members of the GPCR superfamily, are important and established therapeutic targets in relation to cancer, human immunodeficiency virus infection, and inflammatory diseases.
-Therefore, it is crucial to understand how the signaling of these receptors works to be able to specifically target them.
-In this review, we discuss how the signaling pathways activated by CXCR4 and ACKR3 can vary in different situations.
-G protein signaling of CXCR4 depends on the cellular context, and discrepancies exist depending on the cell lines used.
-ACKR3, as an atypical chemokine receptor, is generally reported to not activate G proteins but can broaden its signaling spectrum upon heteromerization with other receptors, such as CXCR4, endothelial growth factor receptor, or the $\alpha_1$ -adrenergic receptor ( $\alpha_1$ -AR).
-Also, CXCR4 forms heteromers with CC chemokine receptor (CCR) 2, CCR5, the Na $^+/$ H $^+$ exchanger regulatory factor 1, CXCR3, $\alpha_1$ -AR, and the opioid receptors, which results in differential signaling from that of the monomeric subunits.
-In addition, CXCR4 is present on membrane rafts but can go into the nucleus during cancer progression, probably acquiring different signaling properties.
-In this review, we also provide an overview of the currently known critical amino acids involved in CXCR4 and ACKR3 signaling.
+G protein-coupled receptors (GPCRs) are regulated by complex molecular mechanisms, both in physiological and pathological conditions, and their signalling can be intricate.
+Many factors influence their signalling behaviour, including the type of ligand that activates the GPCR, the presence of interacting partners, the kinetics involved or their location.
+The two CXC type chemokine receptors CXCR4 and ACKR3, both members of the GPCR superfamily, are important and established therapeutic targets in relation to cancer, HIV infection and inflammatory diseases.
+Therefore, it is crucial to understand how the signalling of these receptors works to be able to specifically target them.
+In this review, we discuss how the signalling pathways activated by CXCR4 and ACKR3 can vary in different situations.
+G protein signalling of CXCR4 depends on the cellular context and discrepancies exist depending on the cell lines used.
+ACKR3, as an atypical chemokine receptor, is generally reported to not activate G proteins, but can broaden its signalling spectrum upon heteromerisation with other receptors, such as CXCR4, endothelial growth factor receptor (EGFR) or the α_1 -adrenergic receptor (α1-AR).
+Also, CXCR4 forms heteromers with CCR2, CCR5, the Na+/H+ exchanger regulatory factor 1 (NHERF1), CXCR3, α1-AR and the opioid receptors, which results in differential signalling to that of the monomeric subunits.
+In addition, CXCR4 is present on membrane rafts, but can go into the nucleus during cancer progression, probably acquiring different signalling properties.
+In this review, we also provide an overview of the currently known critical amino acids involved in CXCR4 and ACKR3 signalling.